ysyk2021/the-path-to-mastery-how-lifelong-learning-can-help-you-achieve-your-goals/src/chapter-1-2.md

-Chapter 5: The Challenges of Lifelong Learning
+The Challenges of Lifelong Learning
 ==============================================

 In our pursuit of mastery and personal growth, lifelong learning is an invaluable tool.
 However, it is essential to acknowledge that the path to continuous learning is not without its challenges.
 In this chapter, we will explore the hurdles one may encounter during their lifelong learning journey and discuss strategies to overcome them.

-1. Time Constraints
+1\.
+Time Constraints
 -------------------

 One of the most significant challenges individuals face when committing to lifelong learning is finding the time to dedicate to acquiring new knowledge or skills.
 Modern lifestyles often impose multiple responsibilities and commitments, such as work, family, and social engagements.
 Balancing these demands with the pursuit of learning can be a daunting task.